Gigaspaces/xap-docs/site/content/xap/12.3/security/securing-your-data.markdown

 security.password=password
 ```

-The `security.username` and `security.password` are constant property keys.
-If you would like to set your own property placeholders, e.g. $\{mySpace.username\} and $\{mySpace.password\}, you will need to use plain XML configuration.
-These properties would then need to be injected at deploy time, by some property resolver.
+ `security.username` and `security.password` are constant property keys.
+If you want to set your own property placeholders, such as `$\{mySpace.username\}` and `$\{mySpace.password\}`, you must use plain XML configuration.
+These properties have to be injected at deploy time, by some property resolver.

 ```xml